jsworks/homebridge-ping-hosts/README.md

 # Notes
 - Hostnames are *not* currently supported, only IPv4 Addresses.

-- By default the sensor will show in "closed" for successful pings and "open" for failed pings (or for any other issues), changing the setting "default_open" to false will reverse this behavior.

-- Works better if `timeout * (1 + retries) < interval`
 - `retries` defaults to 1
 - `timeout` defaults to 25
 - `interval` defaults to 60
+- Works better if `timeout * (1 + retries) < interval`
+- On startup the sensor will default to a 'failed' ping state.
+This can be overridden by configuring `startup_as_failed: false`.
+- The sensor will have a "closed" state for successful pings and an "open" state for failed pings (or for any other issues).
+This can be overridden by configuring `closed_on_success: false`.

 # Permission Problem?